fluidware/fluidsurveys-docs/chapters/Editor/basicquestions.rst

    * - Display Option
      - Description
    * - 1.
 Multiline
-     - Allows for the text area to have multiple lines and columns, as seen in section 120.2.
-By default this option is disabled.
+     - Allows for the text area to have multiple lines and columns.
+By default this option is disabled
    * - 2.
 Display side-by-side
      - This option allows for you to display the question type beside another question as seen in the image to the left.
-By default, this option is disabled.
+By default, this option is disabled
    * - 3.
 Append to previous question
      - This question type will be appended to the question directly before it.
-By default, this option is disabled.
+By default, this option is disabled
    * - 4.
 Width
      - You can adjust the width based on a percentage.
 By default, the value is 100%.